vrc-get/vrc-get/docs/vpm-spec.md

 The VPM Client **MUST** add the headers specified in the `headers` field to fetch the package archive file.

 #### 4.2.5.
-Description Fields
+Human-readable Fields
-The VPM Package Manifest **MAY** include the following fields that are used to describe the package to the Human.
+The VPM Package Manifest **MAY** include the following fields that are used to provide Human-readable information of the package.
-Those fields **MUST NOT** affect the behavior of the VPM Client except for type mismatch.
+Those fields **MUST NOT** affect the behavior of the VPM Client except for errors on type mismatch.

 ##### 4.2.5.1. `displayName` (string)
 The `displayName` field shows the human-readable name of the package.